nosferatum2/sfcc/build_tools/README.md

 **Note:** Please note that short form of this command will try to locate URL of your sandbox by reading `dw.json` file in the root directory of your project.
 If you don't have `dw.json` file, integration tests will fail.

-Sample dw.json file (this file needs to be in the build_tools directory):
+Sample dw.json file (this file needs to be in the root directory):

 ```json
 {